2025 Updates

 The City budgets in 4-year cycles.
 This long view makes it easier to plan stable programs and services, and move our plans forward to build and maintain things like LRT, recreation centres and roads, all in alignment with our long-term strategic plans.

 The 2023-2026 budget was approved on December 16, 2022.
-Planning and public engagement for the 2027-2030 budget will begin in early 2026.
+The City is building the 2027-2030 budget now, and will seek input about what matters to Edmontonians this spring.

-See Multi-year Budgeting policy.
+Multi-year Budgeting Policy

 Why do you adjust the budget?